mOctave/weftspace/CONTRIBUTING.md

-# Contributing to ESDF Manager
+# Contributing to Weftspace

 Thank you for showing interest in my little project!
 I'd love your help in making this library more powerful and reliable.

 ## Issues

-The [Issues](https://github.com/mOctave/esdf-manager/issues/) page is intended for posting bug reports and feature requests.
+The [Issues](https://github.com/mOctave/weftspace/issues/) page is intended for posting bug reports and feature requests.
 When you post a new issue, please:
 - Check to make sure it's not a duplicate of an existing issue
 - Complete one issue per bug or feature you want to bring up
 - Choose the proper template, and fill it out completely

 If you're not sure whether something belongs in Issues or Discussions, don't worry too much about it.
-However, if it's isn't a bug report or feature request, you should probably head over to [Discussions]([Issues](https://github.com/mOctave/esdf-manager/discussions/) to post it instead.
+However, if it's isn't a bug report or feature request, you should probably head over to [Discussions]([Issues](https://github.com/mOctave/weftspace/discussions/) to post it instead.

 ## Pull Requests

-Pull Requests are the most direct form of contributing to ESDF Manager.
+Pull Requests are the most direct form of contributing to Weftspace.
 Feel free to PR any documentation fixes, code, or tests that you think would be helpful for this project, so long as it follows the policies listed in this section.

 When you PR your work, you relinquish sole ownership of it.
 Code—or anything else—you PR may be added, modified, or removed by any future contributor.
 If your